Review and road test of the Vauxhall Astra

 The engineers created a completely fresh platform for this MK7 model Astra but it isn't one featuring the multi-link rear suspension set-up that does so much to make a rival Ford Focus ride and handle so sweetly.
 The downside of that kind of arrangement lies not only in its cost but also in the way it intrudes on bootspace (which is why a Focus' boot is so relatively small).
 Hence the decision with this Astra to stick with the previous model's relatively simple torsion beam rear suspension system, a set-up enhanced with a so-called 'Watts linkage' feature to improve cornering stability.

+The engine range offers the option of the old 1.4 litre petrol unit in 125 or 150PS forms but we'd prefer the smaller 105PS 1.0-litre three cylinder unit.
 Most Astra buyers though, are probably going to want a diesel.
-The old 1.3, 1.7 and 2.0-litre CDTi units have been pensioned off and in their place sits the quieter, torquier 1.6-litre CDTi diesel, offered here with either 110 or 136PS in mainstream form or with as much as 160PS in BiTurbo form at the top of the range.
-Both petrols and diesels should benefit from a new six speed gearbox that should make for sweeter shifts.
+The old 1.3, 1.7 and 2.0-litre CDTi units have been pensioned off and in their place sits the quieter, torquier 1.6-litre CDTi diesel, offered with either 110 or 136PS.
+Both petrols and diesels benefit from a sweet-shifting six speed gearbox manual gearbox.

 Design and Build

-You know at first glance that this is a Vauxhall thanks to the latest take on the corporate grille, now flowing into headlights which come with the option of full LED technology.
-There's also the familiar 'blade' graphic stamped into the side of the body and rear lights that now spread into the tailgate like the smaller Corsa.
+You know at first glance that this is a Vauxhall thanks to the corporate grille, which flows into headlights which come with the option of full LED technology.
+There's also the familiar 'blade' graphic stamped into the side of the body and rear lights that spread into the tailgate like the smaller Corsa.
 Another nice touch is the 'floating' roof, an effect created by a dark trim on the C-pillar and highlighted by a chrome strip that runs the length of the roof.
-Underneath, the bodyshell of the Astra is 77kgs lighter than before, thanks to smaller dimensions and more high strength steels which contribute to weight savings over the previous model of between 120 and 200kg.
+There's also the option of quite a sleek estate variant, the Sports Tourer.

-Inside, despite the reduction in exterior size, you get an additional 35mm of rear legroom compared to the previous generation model.
-Move up-front and there's the expected smarter fascia with splashes of chrome and the expected standard touchscreen infotainment screen that as usual reduces dashboard button clutter.
-For the first time, the General Motors 'OnStar' system is available, the set-up providing an in-car Wi-Fi hotspot, 24/7 assistance from a dedicated service team and the ability to call the emergency services if the airbags deploy.
+Up-front, there's the expected smart fascia with splashes of chrome and the expected standard touchscreen infotainment screen that as usual reduces dashboard button clutter.
+The General Motors 'OnStar' system is available, the set-up providing an in-car Wi-Fi hotspot, 24/7 assistance from a dedicated service team and the ability to call the emergency services if the airbags deploy.
+Out back, there's very class-competitive rear legroom.
+And you get a 370-litre bpoot - or 540-litres in the Sports Tourer estate.

 Market and Model

 And equipment?
 Well, if you opt for base 'Design' trim, you get 16" alloy wheels, air conditioning, a DAB stereo with Bluetooth, a 7-inch touchscreen with Android Auto & Apple CarPlay compatibility, cruise control and all round power mirrors and windows.
 Business users will be interested in the 'Tech Line' trim that adds sat nav and a leather steering wheel.
-'Energy' models lose the sat nav but gain bigger 17" alloys along with heated front seats and a heated steering wheel.
 Move up to the 'SRi' grade and you get sportier wheels, a driver assistance pack, sports seats and the OnStar system that will offer help in an emergency.
 Top 'Elite' models gain leather electric seats that are heated front and rear, climate control and a few other luxury items.
 Safety kit available on plusher models or as an option includes a 'Traffic Sign Assistant' that displays traffic signs on the dash as you pass them, a 'Lane Keep Assist' system, plus a 'Forward Collision Alert' set-up with auto braking.

 Cost of Ownership

 Put simply, you're not going to find an Astra that's going to cost you a huge amount to run.
-Even the 1.4 petrol turbo is likely to return around 50mpg with a light right foot, while of course the 1.6-litre CDTi diesels will manage much more.
-The 1.0 three cylinder petrol model manages 64.2mpg on the combined cycle and 102g/km of CO2.
-If operating costs are your biggest worry then step forward the 1.6 litre CDTi 110PS diesel ecoFLEX model, a car capable of 91.1mpg on the combined cycle while emitting only 82g/km of CO2.
+Even the 1.4 petrol turbo is likely to return around 40mpg with a light right foot, while of course the 1.6-litre CDTi diesels will manage much more.
+The 1.0 three cylinder petrol model manages up to 48.7mpg on the combined cycle and 107g/km of CO2.
+If operating costs are your biggest worry then step forward the 1.6 litre CDTi 110PS diesel BlueInjection model, a car capable of up to 60.1mpg on the combined cycle while emitting only 107g/km of CO2.
+All fuel figures are WLTP-rated; all CO2 readings are NEDC.

-Sadly Vauxhall have dropped their 100,000 mile 'lifetime' warranty and now offer a standard three year 60,000 mile effort; the industry standard in other words.
-Residuals may be marginally improved by a promised extra focus on quality - we'll wait and see on that.
+These days, Vauxhall only offers a standard three year 60,000 mile effort; the industry standard in other words.
+Residuals may be marginally improved by a recent extra focus on quality - we'll wait and see on that.
 As usual, you can help yourself in terms of model depreciation by exercising a little restraint when it comes to ticking boxes on the options list.
 It's very easy here to get up towards a £25,000 car without too much effort.
 Stick to the essentials that will make the vehicle more appealing to its potential second owner and you shouldn't do too badly.

 In a family hatchback class stuffed with appealing options, it would be easy perhaps to overlook this seventh generation Astra - or at least to assume it to be an also-ran in this tightly-fought segment.
 You shouldn't do that - and it isn't.
 Or at least it isn't if you choose your engine and spec carefully.
 The really desirable and efficient variants may well require you to negotiate a sharp deal with your local Vauxhall showroom to keep within budget, but such is the value emphasis in today's Griffin brand network that you're pretty likely to be able to do that.